juanmanuel96/flask-mongodb/docs/cli.md

 The run command will execute the shifts necessary for the databases.
 Shifting does another examination before applying the shifts.

 > **NOTE:** When the schema of the collection and the model have not changed at all, the shifting tool will treat this as another necessary shift.
 If a collection does not have data, the shift tool will also assume a shift is necessary.
-Everytime a shift is ran, a new entry in the database's shift history collection is inserted.
+Everytime a shift is run, a new entry in the database's shift history collection is inserted.
 Before running the `run` command, run the `examine` command first to see if a shift is necessary.

 Options for this command: